Pak Election Commission uncovers Rs 310 million foreign funds from Imran Khan-led PTI - ExBulletin

 Pak Election Commission uncovers Rs 310 million foreign funds from Imran Khan-led PTI

-He then alleged that the PTI had obtained funds from illegal sources abroad.
-On the recently released ECP report, Babar tweeted his thanks to Allah, saying it was “confirmed,” the Singapore Post reported.

 According to data provided by the State Bank of Pakistan (SBP) to the ECP, PTI has 26 bank accounts.
 Between 2008 and 2013, the PTI disclosed the receipt of funds in the amount of PKR 1.33 billion to the ECP, while the SBP figures show the actual amount received at PKR 1.64 billion.
-The ECP report says PTI did not disclose three bank accounts, hence the discrepancy in receiving funds, The Singapore Post reported.

-More damning was the revelation that the PTI had received US $ 2.34 million, but the committee was unable to access those bank accounts.
-In addition, the PTI has also received funding from the UK, Denmark, Dubai, Japan, Canada and Australia, with the exception of a few other countries.

-A private bank provided details to SBP regarding $ 2.2 million in funds received by the Dubai PTI, however, the review committee was unable to obtain further details.
-He was also unable to obtain information relating to funds received from the UK and Europe.
+The ECP report says PTI did not disclose three bank accounts, hence the discrepancy in receipt of funds, The Singapore Post reported. access these bank accounts.
+In addition, PTI has also received funding from the UK, Denmark, Dubai, Japan, Canada and Australia, with the exception of a few other countries. the review committee was unable to obtain further details.
+He was also unable to obtain information on funds received from the UK and Europe.
+The ECP review team report also found that PTI concealed 53 bank accounts, reporting only 12 in the foreign funding case.
+The report says the SBP revealed that the PTI had 65 bank accounts, The Singapore Post reported.
+This is not the first time that Imran Khan or his PTI party have been accused of corruption.
+In 2018, ahead of the publication of the Pandora Papers, the Pakistani television station, ARY-News reported that “the owner of two offshore companies registered at an address similar to that of Prime Minister Imran Khan revealed that they were registered by him at a different address and denied any role of the Prime Minister in this regard.
+The Pandora Papers also revealed that key members of Khan’s inner circle, including cabinet ministers, their families and major funders, had secretly owned an array of businesses and trusts holding millions of dollars in. hidden wealth, the Singapore Post reported.
+(ANI)

 Sources